moliver28/research-handbook/content/handbook/engineering/development/ops/verify/pipeline-execution/project-plans/ci-pk-conversion.md

 ### Milestone 16.8 (December 11, 2023 - January 12, 2024)

-#### Team Capacity:
+#### Team Capacity

 - 1 BE

 #### Goals:

 We are continuing to monitor the progress of the foreign key backfill on ci_builds this milestone.
 Improvements to backfill progress were made for a significant impact following the partitioning of ci_builds last milestone.
 It now looks like the backfill should complete within 6 weeks rather than 6 months.
 As such we are pulling the planned work up.
 After discussion with the database team, it seems like we are good to go ahead and swap the primary key column on ci_pipelines before the backfill on ci_builds completes.
 As such we intend to complete that in 16.8.
 This will allow us to move forward with partitioning of ci_pipelines while the backfile contines.

 ##### Bigint conversion